Monthly Archives: May 2011

 So, I think I am pretty set for the party on Sunday.
 There are a few items I’ll buy tomorrow (mostly produce), but I think I have everything I need.
 The thing I’ve learned in all of my years of hosting birthdays and holidays is that no one ever eats at parties.
 I have way too much food, which means way too much leftover food taking up my precious refrigerator space.
 I tried to trim things down this time, so we’ll see how I did.
 I guess a lot of the time I just feel guilty since our family members drive anywhere from 1-2 hours to get here, so I overcompensate by trying to stuff them full of pasta salad, LOL.

 I still have to wrap Lulu’s gifts, though.
-Since we live in horse country, maybe someday she’ll ask for riding lessons and equestrian helmets, but for now I’m very glad she’s happy with things of a much simpler (and less expensive!) nature.
+Since we live in horse country, maybe someday she’ll ask for riding lessons, but for now I’m very glad she’s happy with things of a much simpler (and less expensive!) nature.

 has it been that long?